mdda/deep-learning-workshop/submission.md

 *  The workshop will require people to have decent laptops, with a working VirtualBox (free, Free and multi-platform) installation - because setting up Deep Learning software can be pretty painful.
 Doing this via a centralized server isn't really an option, because of the processing requirement during model learning.
 I'll probably lend out thumb drives with an installable VM image so that people can get up and running (say) iPython with all the right modules installed locally.

+### Abstract of talk or project  (UPDATED)

+Deep Learning is a hot topic, but has a steep initial learning curve.
+To ease the pain, the second part of this workshop will *require* participants to have VirtualBox installed on their laptops.

+The workshop will start from the very basics (with a little mathematics), and quickly progress to getting hands-on with open source software including the training of a deep network on simple problems.

+This will be followed by a more in-depth portion : Using a pre-built VM, participants will experiment with a much larger pre-trained model, and get an understanding of application to both e-commerce and generative art.